Wednesday, December 5, 2012

 You probably never read about the Great Arizona Pumpkin Massacre in your history books.
 It was a very hard-fought battle at the border of Mesa and Gilbert, but in the end our Samurai prevailed!

-It’s sad that it had to come to this, but the invasion of Mesa, Arizona by the Satsuma Pumpkin Clan had to be stopped: the battle raged until all pumpkins fell to the blades of the Seiyo No Shorin-Ryu Karate Kobudo Kai Clan at the Arizona School of Traditional Karate
+It’s sad that it had to come to this, but the invasion of Mesa, Arizona by the Satsuma Pumpkin Clan had to be stopped: the battle raged until all pumpkins fell to the blades of the Seiyo No Shorin-Ryu Karate Kobudo Kai Clan in Arizona.

 Another pumpkin met its fate at the Arizona School of